yusefmosiah/choir-collective/docs/Reward_Service.md

    - Processing is parallel
    - Resources are managed

-Through these mechanisms, the reward service provides fair and efficient token distribution while maintaining security and scalability.
+Through these mechanisms, the reward service provides fair and efficient token distribution to threads while maintaining security and scalability.